-For tips on specific ways patients can improve diet and loss of appetite (including recipes), visit the National Cancer Institute’s website.
+For more tips on improving nutrition and loss of appetite (including recipes), visit the National Cancer Institute’s website.

 Nausea is a common side effect of breast cancer treatment.
-Your provider can prescribe medications to ease nausea caused by chemotherapy.
+Your health care provider will prescribe medications to ease nausea caused by chemotherapy.

 Tips to manage nausea

-If you feel overly tired or have trouble sleeping talk to your health care provider.
-Together, you and your provider can find the best ways to manage fatigue.
+If you feel overly tired or have trouble sleeping talk with your provider.
+Together, you can find the best ways to manage fatigue.